 Write about what you know.

 “Trying to make the ordinary extraordinary is so much better than starting with the extraordinary.”

 I dropped out of AAA School of Advertising due to financial and other difficulties I had at the time.
 I had been working as a waiter and decided that I needed to at least try get a job in advertising, my real love, not serving people food.
 I figured since I had dropped out, I needed to stand out somehow.
-Secondly, I was applying for a job in one of the most awarded advertising agencies in Cape Town at the time.
+Secondly, I was applying for a job in one of the most awarded advertising agencies in Cape Town at the time – and I was also black.
+Not that I am not now, I still am.
 I really had to stand out creatively.
 I knew it was a risk.
 What if it didn’t work?

 I detailed all the necessary upfront, education, birthday, ID numbers and so on and so forth and stuff like that.
 (If you are an accountant or in a rigid industry, I recommend you don’t try this at home).
 Then I ended the CV off this way:

 Khaya Dlanga’s CV

 - I can use phones, faxes and computers without breaking them